 While it may seem as though some people were born to be parents, a good parent has unique skills that can be developed over time.
-Being concerned that you’re not the best parent you could be is only natural.
-However, if you really want to hone your parenting skills, here are a few attributes that you can try to polish.
+Being concerned that you’re not the best parent you could be is only natural and is very, very common.
+However, you are most probably already doing most of it completely right without even realising!
+If you want to hone in on your parenting skills, here are 5 attributes of outstanding parenting that you can try to polish.

 Teach Healthy Eating Habits

-You can talk about the importance of eating healthy as much as you like, but it’s not going to do much good if your child rarely sees you without a soda in your hand.
-Children learn by mimicking their parents, so, if they have healthy parents, they’re going to be healthy children.
-This means adopting a primarily plant-based diet that also includes whole grains and plenty of water.
+You can talk about the importance of eating healthy as much as you like, but it’s not going to do much good if you aren’t leading by example.
+Children learn by mimicking their parents, so, if they have healthy parents, you’re going to be healthy children.
+This could mean adopting a primarily plant-based diet that also includes whole grains and plenty of water and ditching the junk.
 If you eat healthily and only buy nutritious foods, your children will grow up to understand this is how they should be eating.

 Teach Healthy Ways to Manage Stress